16 days / 15 nights of Full North Vietnam.

 Day 3: Son La – Muong Lay, ~200km, ~10h

 Today we ride across 15 passes.
-In fact, this is a very nice portion of this Full North with stunning landscape.
-Probably the most beautiful journey of the whole trip even the road is in poor condition due to a new hydro electric plant construction.
+In fact, this is a very nice portion of this Full North with a stunning landscape.
+Probably the most beautiful journey of the whole trip even the road is in poor condition due to new hydroelectric plant construction.
 The whole town of former Lai Chau was relocated to a higher elevation and the old town was deep in water.
 Sleep in a hotel.

-Day 4: Boating on the Black river, ~6h boating
+Day 4: Boating on the Black River, ~6h boating

 Muong Lay is where the Da river and Nam Na river meet.
 The occasion to go downstream to meet local people who live in remote villages.
 We propose a picnic to have one complete day to relax and discover this wild area.